ckknight/random-js/README.md

 [![Build Status](https://travis-ci.org/ckknight/random-js.svg?branch=master)](https://travis-ci.org/ckknight/random-js)

 This is designed to be a mathematically correct random number generator library for JavaScript.
+You can use it severam times to get familiar with the parameters.

 Inspiration was primarily taken from C++11's `<random>`.